-Fernando González is an Emmy winning and GRAMMY nominated arts writer, critic and musician.
-He contributes regularly to the John S. and James L. Knight Foundation blog and the digital arts magazine Artburst Miami and writes the blog Jazz With An Accent.
-He also has been the Associate Editor of The Latin GRAMMY Print & Special Projects for The Latin Recording Academy since 2011.
+Fernando González is a Contributing Editor to JAZZIZ magazine, focusing on global jazz.
+He also writes about arts and culture for the John S. and James L. Knight Foundation blog and the digital arts magazine Artburst Miami and edits the blog Jazz With An Accent.
+Also, since 2011, González has been the Associate Editor for Print & Special Projects for The Latin Academy of Recording Arts & Sciences.
+(Latin GRAMMY® ).

-His affiliations include stints as staff writer for The Miami Herald and The Boston Globe, correspondent for The Washington Post; managing editor at JAZZIZ, then a monthly magazine, and contributor to Downbeat and JazzTimes.
-He has written program notes for Carnegie Hall, Jazz@ Lincoln Center and the Edinburgh Festival; contributed essays to National Public Radio’s Morning Edition; was the managing editor of El Sitio.com, a pioneering bilingual site (1999) and a columnist, writing in Spanish, for Eritmo.com, Latin music website (2000-2002).
+His affiliations include stints as a staff writer for The Miami Herald and The Boston Globe, a correspondent for The Washington Post; Managing Editor for JAZZIZ (from 2003 to 2008), columnist for Downbeat magazine and contributor to JazzTimes.
+He has written program notes for Carnegie Hall, Jazz@ Lincoln Center, New York City Center and the Edinburgh Festival, has contributed essays to National Public Radio’s Morning Edition, was the managing editor of El Sitio.com, a pioneering bilingual site (1999) and a columnist, writing in Spanish, for Eritmo.com, a Latin music website (2000-2002).

 Complementing his work in arts journalism, González has been also active in record production, teaching, radio hosting and arts administration.
 He was the Curator of Jazz Programming for the Adrienne Arsht Performing Arts Center, Miami (2005-2007) and translated and annotated Astor Piazzolla, A Memoir (Amadeus Press), as told to Natalio Gorín by Argentine New Tango composer Astor Piazzolla (2001)

 Born in Buenos Aires, Argentina, González majored in math at the University of Buenos Aires before pursuing music full time.
 He moved to the United States to attend Berklee College of Music, majoring in Composition/Film Music.
-He is a voting member of the National Academy of Recording Arts and Sciences (GRAMMY®) and the Latin Academy of Recording Arts and Sciences (Latin GRAMMY ®)
+He is a voting member of the National Academy of Recording Arts and Sciences (GRAMMY®) and the Latin Academy of Recording Arts and Sciences.